djones6/Swift-Bench/README.md

 - wrk (https://github.com/wg/wrk) - highly efficient, variable-rate load generator
 - wrk2 (https://github.com/giltene/wrk2) - fixed-rate wrk variant with accurate latency stats
 - jmeter (http://jmeter.apache.org/) - highly customizable Java-based load generator
+- sleep - drive no load (allows for monitoring of idle resource consumption)

 By default, 'wrk' is used to drive load.
 Ensure that the command is available in your PATH.